coder/code-server/doc/self-hosted/cros-install.md

 ## Using Crouton

-Crouton is one of the old ways to get a running full Linux via `chroot` on a Chromebook.
+[Crouton](https://github.com/dnschneid/crouton) is one of the old ways to get a running full Linux via `chroot` on a Chromebook.
 Like so, enable developer mode, and go to `crosh`.
 This time, run `shell`, which should drop you to `bash`.

 Make sure you downloaded `crouton`, if so, go ahead and run it under `~/Downloads`.
 After installing your chroot container via crouton, go ahead and enter `enter-chroot` to enter your container.

-Follow the instructions set in [the install guide](index.md) to install code-server.
+Follow the instructions set in [the self-host install guide](index.md) to install code-server.
 After that is done, run `code-server` and verify it works by going to `localhost:8443`.

 > At this point in writing, `localhost` seems to work in this method.
 However, the author is not sure if it applies still to newer Chromebooks.